 In one study, the smell of lavender reduced crying in babies, sending them into a deeper sleep; while simultaneously reducing stress in both mother and child – something all new mothers will be happy to hear!

-In women, lavender has been shown to increase light sleep, and decrease rapid-eye movement (REM) sleep and the amount of time to wake after first falling asleep, with opposite effects in men.
+In women, lavender has been shown to increase light sleep.
+It also decreases rapid-eye movement (REM) sleep and the amount of time to wake after first falling asleep.
+In men, it has opposite effects.

 While there are a host of lavender scented products on the market to help you get a full night’s rest (from scented sleep masks to lavender mattresses) why not go for the most natural and cost effective option – a beautiful lavender plant placed on your nightstand.

-One of the most recommended plants for improving indoor air quality, the Snake Plant is a hardy and easy to care-for plant … always a plus!
+One of the most recommended plants for improving indoor air quality, the Snake Plant.
+It is a hardy and easy to care-for plant … always a plus!

 What’s great about this plant is that it emits oxygen at night time whilst simultaneously taking in carbon dioxide – something we naturally produce when breathing.
 All this leads to a purer quality of air and a better night’s sleep.